|

 infinitely small primordial atom of infinite matter

 density.
-But, according to cosmologist Edward R. Harrison, “What
+But, according to cosmologist Edward R. Harrison

-happens at infinite density is not known, and for physical reasons it
+p229], “What happens at infinite density is not known, and for

-is probable that a singular state of this nature is unattainable.”
+physical reasons it is probable that a singular state of this nature

-atom is said to transform itself into the BB universe.
+atom is said to transform itself into the Big Bang universe.

 Now is there anyone who would deny that a speck of almost nothing

-that contains almost everything is a paradox?
+that contains almost everything is an outrageous paradox?
 The mystery of

-the primordial atom is so unfathomable that it actually represents a
+the primordial atom is so unfathomable, so paradoxical, that it can

-In 1939 Einstein published a paper in which he attempted to show
+In 1939 Einstein published a paper in which he showed

 that matter could not be so condensed that the Schwarzschild radius